akash-network/node/.github/ISSUE_TEMPLATE/bug_report.md

 # Steps to reproduce

-Please describe the steps neccessary to reproduce this bug
+Please describe the steps necessary to reproduce this bug

 1.
 2.